Conditions for Quantum Violation of Macrorealism in Large-spin Limit: Introduction

-It is noteworthy that the conditions of LGIs violation are broader than those necessity of characterizing the quantum coherence.
-For instance, a system initialized in a maximally mixed state remains maximally mixed under any unitary evolution; nevertheless, such a system can still violate certain LGIs \cite{KB07}, even though classified as completely incoherent by existing coherence measures \cite{SAP17}.
-This happens because LGIs probe temporal correlations within the dynamical evolution \cite{ZHLG15}, rather properties of the state at a single instant.
-Consequently, the boundary between classical and quantum behaviors cannot be fully characterized by the density matrix alone, the dynamical evolution properties of the system, which can be examined by LGIs, should also be known.

-Nevertheless, LGIs are tailored to a fixed number of outcomes, thus complicate the comparison across different physical quantities or systems, and hinder the adaptation to realistic scenarios with detection inefficiencies \cite{CF12}.
-An alternative approach to measure the temporal correlation is in form of Shannon entropy, namely the entropic Leggett--Garg inequality (ELGI) \cite{DKSR13,Ras14}.
+Such violations have been observed in a variety of experiments employing diverse measurement protocols, ranging from pre-diagonalized measurements \cite{SOS11,ARM11} and weak measurements \cite{PMN+10,DBHJ11,GAB+11} to the more rigorous ideal negative measurements (INM) \cite{Leg88}.
+The INM approach enforces non-invasiveness via null-result postselection.
+If no detector click is observed, one infers that the system occupied a state not coupled to the probe, implying that the measurement interaction left the system effectively undisturbed.
+Implementations of this principle generally fall into two categories: (i) ancilla-assisted schemes \cite{XLZG11,KSG+12,KSRM13}, where the system is entangled with auxiliary systems at the intermediate time and the projective readout is performed only at the end; and (ii) interferometric null-result schemes \cite{ELN12,KWG+24}, which exploit interaction-free measurement principles similar to the Elitzur--Vaidman bomb test \cite{EV93}.
+Notably, these non-invasive protocols have been successfully extended to multi-outcome scenarios \cite{KBLL17}, demonstrating their feasibility for the high-dimensional systems.

+Beyond the conventional application in testing macrorealism, LGIs also serve as indicators of quantum coherence \cite{LECN10,ELN13,ZHLG15,SHLY18,ERT22}, certifying dynamical non-classicality even in scenarios where static, state-based measures \cite{BCP14} prove inadequate.
+For instance, a maximally mixed state can yield LGI violations during unitary evolution, even though it remains incoherent throughout the process \cite{KB07,MDH16}.
+To probe such quantum violations across broader physical scenarios, various LGI formulations have been developed \cite{KP17a,KP20}, most notably the standard correlator-based forms \cite{Hal16,Hal19,Hal19a,HM20} and the probability-based Wigner forms \cite{SMPH15,KP17}.
+Nevertheless, these approaches are typically tailored to a fixed number of outcomes, thus hindering adaptation to high-dimensional systems or experimental setups with detection inefficiencies \cite{CF12}.

+To address these limitations, an information-theoretic approach based on Shannon entropy, known as the entropic Leggett--Garg inequality (ELGI), was introduced \cite{DKSR13,Ras14}.
 Whereas, hitherto the existing ELGIs are all confined to two-point joint entropies.
-It is thus of considerable interest to explore ELGIs involving higher-order temporal correlations, which would offer enhanced detection sensitivity \cite{Hal19,MHL21} and manifest novel phenomena.
+It is thus of considerable interest to explore ELGIs involving higher-order temporal correlations, which would offer enhanced detection sensitivity and manifest novel phenomena.
+Furthermore, the precise relationship between this entropic formulation and other established methods, such as standard LGIs (SLGIs) \cite{Hal16,Hal19,Hal19a,HM20} and Wigner form of LGIs (WLGIs) \cite{SMPH15,KP17}, remains unclear.